jgklingo/envelope-budgeting-app/README.md

   - Clicking on a transaction expands it and provides more details (why it was categorized that way?)
   - A button next to each expense transaction allows it to be recategorized to a different envelope
     - A popup asks if this is a one-time recategorization or if the app should try to put all future matching transactions into this envelope
-  - A button next to each income transaction allows it to be fully or partially reallocated to a different envelope
+  - A button next to each income transaction allows it to be reallocated to a different envelope (full reallocation only)
 - Categorization screen
   - Shows the amount of the transaction and other basic details
   - Includes a dropdown to select which envelope it should be in (with some suggetions?)